chocolateboy/uncommonjs/README.md

 ```

 If the assigned value is an anonymous function or a non-function, it is
 assigned the name `default`.
-As with named exports, duplicate default exports
+As with named exports, default exports with the
+same value are ignored and default assignments with different values are
-are assigned distinct names by appending a numeric suffix, e.g. `default`,
+assigned distinct names by appending a numeric suffix, e.g. `default`,
 `default_1`, `default_2` etc.

 If a plain object is assigned to `module.exports`, its properties are assigned